Unexpected Dream Bell of Happiness

 cranes cross lamenting.

-The ringing bell causes a crane to fly into blue skies and give the ringer happiness.
+The ringing bell causes a crane to fly into blue skies and gives the ringer happiness.

 The poem in hiragana reads: